UWCCDL/PTSD/fast/README.md

-# A simple ACT-R model of intrusive memories in PTSD
+# Fast, Lisp-based implementation of the ACT-R model of intrusive
+  memories in PTSD

 ## The "Fast" version of the PTSD code